nsrau/azure-docs.it-it/articles/azure-monitor/platform/alerts-metric-overview.md

 - Risorsa di destinazione (risorsa di Azure da monitorare): myVM
 - Metrica: CPU percentuale
-- Tipo di condizione: statico
+- Condition Type: Static
 - Aggregazione temporale (statistica eseguita su valori di metriche non elaborati.
-Le aggregazioni temporali supportate sono min, Max, AVG, Total, count): Average
+Supported time aggregations are Min, Max, Avg, Total, Count): Average
-- Periodo (finestra temporale a fronte della quale vengono controllati i valori delle metriche): Negli ultimi 5 minuti
+- Period (The look back window over which metric values are checked): Over the last 5 mins
-- Frequenza (frequenza con cui l'avviso della metrica controlla se vengono soddisfatte le condizioni): 1 min
+- Frequency (The frequency with which the metric alert checks if the conditions are met): 1 min
-- Operatore: Maggiore di
+- Operator: Greater Than
 - Soglia: 70

 Dal momento in cui viene creata la regola di avviso, il monitoraggio viene eseguito ogni minuto, analizza i valori delle metriche per gli ultimi 5 minuti e controlla se la media di questi valori supera 70.
 Se la condizione viene soddisfatta, ovvero il valore medio di CPU percentuale per gli ultimi 5 minuti supera 70, la regola di avviso genera una notifica attivata.
 Se è stata configurata un'azione di webhook o posta elettronica nel gruppo di azioni associato alla regola di avviso, si riceverà una notifica attivata su entrambe.

-Quando si usano più condizioni in una regola, la regola "con" le condizioni insieme.
-Ovvero, l'avviso viene attivato quando tutte le condizioni nell'avviso restituiscono true e si risolvono quando una delle condizioni non è più vera.
-Un esempio di questo tipo di avviso è un avviso quando "CPU superiore al 90%" e "lunghezza della coda superiore a 300 elementi".
+When you are using multiple conditions in one rule, the rule "ands" the conditions together.
+That is, the alert fires when all the conditions in the alert evaluate as true and resolve when one of the conditions is no longer true.
+And example of this type of alert would be alert when "CPU higher than 90%" and "queue length is over 300 items".

 ### <a name="alert-rule-with-dynamic-condition-type"></a>Regola di avviso con tipo di condizione dinamica